NotLemon/AniList-Manual/submission-form/general/lengths/anime.md

 ## Episode Duration

 Please use the average length \(_**mode**_\) of episodes, rounded to the nearest minute.
 The 23-25 mark is standard for most TV anime.
-This can be left blank until a full length episode has been released.
+This can be left blank until a full-length episode has been released.

 ![The lengths for the &apos;Ao Buta&apos; anime](../../../.gitbook/assets/length_anime.png)

 {% hint style="info" %}
-The mean duration can be used for entries with wildly varied lengths, such as [Genius Party](https://anilist.co/anime/3508/GeniusParty).
+The mean duration can be used for entries with wildly varying lengths, such as [Genius Party](https://anilist.co/anime/3508/GeniusParty).
 {% endhint %}